 RLGS 3475 Deleuze and Semiotics (4 qtr. hrs.)

 Examines the development of the thought of the famous French postmodern thinker Gilles Deleuze with special attention to his cultural and semiotic theory to the degree that it is relevant to the philosophy of religion.
 The course also investigates how Deleuze's work has shaped, and is beginning to push in new directions, contemporary postmodern philosophy.
-Prerequisite: must be at least junior standing and have completed at least two undergraduate courses in philosophy.
+Prerequisites: must be at least junior standing and have completed at least two undergraduate courses in philosophy.

 RLGS 3500 Islam (4 qtr. hrs.)